 - Try a new vegetable you’ve never eaten or cooked before.
 A few suggestions: kohlrabi, celery root, swiss chard

 - Do a gardening project: You could start a whole garden or just plant a tomato seedling in a pot.
-Doing this will help you feel more connected to your food and help you appreciate what farmers do.
+Gardening is fun and therapeutic, and will help you feel more connected to your food.
+It’ll also help you appreciate what farmers do.

 - Cook more – If you don’t feel you have much knowledge about cooking, buy a cookbook and use it or sign up for a cooking class.
 Perhaps set a goal of cooking a homemade dinner once per week.

 - Try something new in bulk – If you buy a lot of chips, crackers, candy, etc. for snacks, take a good look at the bulk department at Oryana and consider trying some dried fruit or nuts.
 You can taste anything you want before you buy it.
 Just ask a store employee for assistance.

 - Walk more – Instead of joining a gym that you will only use for a few weeks, resolve to take some brisk walks several times a week.
 The Civic Center in Traverse City is lit up at night for after work or evening walks.
 There are many options for walking in TC and other areas including the Commons by Building 50, Hickory Meadows on Randolph St., the Boardman trail behind the YMCA.

 - Give more – Buy an extra can or two of food every time you shop and when you have a good bagful accumulated, take it to Goodwill or Father Fred or other food pantry.
 The need is still great in our area.

 - Bake something complicated – Make an intimidating, yummy baked good from scratch like cinnamon rolls, french bread, or pie.
 If it turns out good you will savor every bite of it, and if it doesn’t, you will most likely have learned something about why it didn’t.